-• Severe pain, stiffness and loss of use of your hand (complex regional pain syndrome).
+- Continued numbness or pain caused by damage to sensory branches of the radial nerve during the operation.
+This usually improves over a few months.
+You may get a neuroma (painful lump) and need another operation. - Damage to the artery that passes near to the trapezium.
+You may need another operation to repair it. - Severe pain, stiffness and loss of use of your hand (complex regional pain syndrome).
 The cause is not known.
 You may need further treatment including painkillers and physiotherapy.
-Your hand can take months or years to improve.
-Sometimes there is permanent thumb and finger stiffness.
+Your hand can take months or years to improve and sometimes the pain and stiffness will be permanent.